billynewport/datasurface/ROADMAP.md

 ## Phase 3: ZeroDataPlatform Batch/Streaming Support using Postgres,Kafka Connect/Confluent (Started March 2025, IN PROGRESS)

 This is a powerful DataPlatform that uses a Postgres instance to store staging data and merge tables.
 It will support Kafka connect to import data from a variety of sources and support live and milestoned data.
 This is the ZeroDataPlatform and is used to flesh out DataSurface during its development.
 This should be easy to port to Athena/Azure and Snowflake.
 Providing a cloud native version which runs on columnar storage databases also.
 This will use Airflow as a job scheduler.
 It uses Kafka Connect/Confluence to ingest data from a variety of sources.
+It is designed around Docker Swarm for the container orchestration.

-You can read about it [here](docs/zero/README.md).
+You can read about it [here](docs/simpledp/README.md).

 ## Phase 4: SecurityModule implementation